coursekevin/svise/README.md

   - `pure-se` (state estimation without corruptions)
   - `corrupted-se` (state estimation without probabilistic corruptions)
-  - `disc-goveq` (discovering governing equation experiments)
-  - `high-dim-ex` (Lorenz '96 experiment)
   - `cylinder-flow` (Cylinder-flow reduced-order modeling experiment)

-- Examples in appendix:
+- Examples in Methods:

-  - `newtonian-ex` (Newtonian system example in Appendix)
+  - `symb-goveq-disc` (discovering governing equation experiments)
+  - `second-order-disc` (second order governing equation discovery)
+  - `ext-goveq-disc` (Lorenz '96 experiment)
+  - `binary-black-hole` (Binary black hole problem)

 2. Train a model on a dataset optionally specifying the random seed.
    The model will be saved in the experiment subdirectory.
+If there is only one dataset (such as is true for the cylinder-flow problem) there is no need to specify the dataset path.

 ```bash
 python main.py [experiment] run-[method] -dp path/to/dataset.pt -rs seed